 Benzocaine is frequently linked to hypersensitivity reactions.
-This prevalence is thought to be due to the presence of benzocaine in many OTC products.
+The prevalence of these reactions is thought to be due to the presence of benzocaine in many over-the-counter (OTC) products.
 The greater the exposure to a potential allergen, the more likely sensitisation is to occur.

 Benzocaine is used in pharmaceutical preparations and, rarely, in cosmetics.
 It is mainly found in gel and liquid formulations.
-These are available as over the counter (OTC) medications to suppress coughs, or to treat pain due to mouth ulcers, pharyngitis or haemorrhoids.
+These are available as OTC medications to suppress coughs, or to treat pain due to mouth ulcers, pharyngitis, or haemorrhoids.

 Preparations containing benzocaine include:

-Doctors and dentists use benzocaine preparations on mucosal surfaces such as the mouth, to prepare or 'numb' a site for injection; benzocaine is not used by injection.
+Doctors and dentists use benzocaine preparations on mucosal surfaces such as the mouth, to prepare or 'numb' a site for injection; it is not injected.

-Allergys to local anaesthetic is nearly always a delayed-type hypersensitivity reaction .
+Allergies to local anaesthetic are nearly always a delayed-type hypersensitivity reaction .
 This requires sensitisation; a reaction will occur approximately 12–24 hours after re-exposure to the allergen.

 Benzocaine sensitivity produces a classic allergic contact dermatitis in the area of topical application.
 This manifests as acute erythema, and in severe cases blistering and bullae where it has been in contact with the skin.
 Sometimes, benzocaine applied to an existing rash may cause it to flare or spread.

-Occasionally, an injection of another PABA-derived local anaesthetic to a benzocaine-allergic individual may cause swelling of the oral mucosa at the site of the injection.
-This may appear similar to an IgE-mediated urticarial reaction; however, the timeline and absence of respiratory compromise indicate a cell-mediated response.
+Occasionally, the injection of another PABA-derived local anaesthetic to a benzocaine-allergic individual may cause swelling of the oral mucosa at the site of the injection.
+This may appear similar to an immunoglobulin E (IgE) mediated urticarial reaction; however, the timeline and absence of respiratory compromise indicate a cell-mediated response.